Haitian Creole

 Haitian Creole's use in communities and schools has been contentious since at least the 19th century.
-Some Haitians view French as inextricably linked to the legacy of colonialism and language compelled on the population by conquerors, while Creole has been maligned by Francophones as a miseducated person's French.
-Until the late 20th century, Haitian presidents spoke only standard French to their fellow citizens, and until the 21st century, all instruction at Haitian elementary schools was in modern standard French, a second language to most of their students.
+Some Haitians view French as inextricably linked to the legacy of colonialism and a language compelled on the population by conquerors, while Haitian Creole has been maligned by Francophones as an undereducated person's French.
+Until the late 20th century, Haitian presidents spoke only standard French to their fellow citizens, and until the 21st century, all instruction at Haitian elementary schools was in standard French, a second language to most of their students.

 Haitian Creole is also spoken in regions with Haitian immigrant communities, including other Caribbean islands, French Guiana, Martinique, France, Canada (particularly Quebec) and the United States (including the U.S. state of Louisiana).
 It is related to Antillean Creole, spoken in the Lesser Antilles, and to other French-based creole languages.

 Etymology

 The word creole comes from the Portuguese term crioulo, which means "a person raised in one's house" and from the Latin creare, which means "to create, make, bring forth, produce, beget".
 In the New World, the term originally referred to Europeans born and raised in overseas colonies (as opposed to the European-born peninsulares).
 To be "as rich as a Creole" at one time was a popular saying boasted in Paris during the colonial years of Haiti (then named Saint-Domingue), for being the most lucrative colony in the world.
 The noun Creole, soon began to refer to the language spoken there as well, as it still is today.